Geomtoy/geomtoy-assets/README.md

-# geomtoy-assets
+# Geomtoy assets

-This is the repo to store all the assets about Geomtoy.
+This repo holds all the assets about Geomtoy.